fox-daniel/population-rollup/README.md

 Copy the file "censustract-00-10.csv" to /population_rollup/input.

-From within the directory, population_rollup, run the bash command:
+From within the directory, population_rollup, run the following bash command.
 ```
 ./run.sh
 ```
 The file "report.csv" will be written to /population_rollup/output.

-The "run.sh" file runs the command:
+The "run.sh" file runs the following command.
 ```
 python3.7 ./src/pipeline.py ./input/censustract-00-10.csv ./output/report.csv
 ```